Easy Homemade Mayo in an Immersion Blender

 Ingredients & Substitutions

-Here is everything you need to make the best lemon garlic mayonnaise recipe:
+Here is everything you need to make an easy immersion blender mayonnaise:

-This method only works using an immersion blender or stick blender.
-You will also need a narrow cup that is slightly larger than the head of the immersion blender.
-The beaker that comes with most immersion blenders works great!
+This method works best with an immersion blender and a narrow container that’s just slightly wider than the blender head.
+The beaker that comes with most immersion blenders is perfect and helps the emulsion form quickly.

 Adding wet ingredients to muffin batter.